pramnora/my-azure-sites/README.md

 # my-azure-sites
-A place for me to 'write/design/test' individual web pages/or, web sites being run from: azure.microsoft.com
+A place for me to 'write/design/test' individual web pages/or, entire web sites being run from: azure.microsoft.com

 ## Explanation...